Shegzimus/shegzimus/README.md

 - **Strengths**: Seeing the "bigger picture", abstracting ideas and **integrating client/manager expectations into my solution design process**.

 ## 💡 My Design Philosophy (what you can expect)
-- **Scalable and Delegable Pipelines**: I believe in designing intuitive pipelines to operate and delegate, enabling teams to focus on creating new solutions and solving other challenges.
+- **Scalable and Delegable Pipelines**: I believe in designing pipelines that are easy to operate and maintain, so that teams can focus on creating new solutions and solving other challenges.
 This approach contrasts with the common belief that only the author can maintain their code.
-I believe that good pipelines require little to no author intervention during production.
+I strongly believe that good pipelines require little to no author intervention after deployment.

 - **Functionality before refinement**: I believe in getting things off the ground and starting with a pipeline that works—delivering value quickly—before refining it into a more polished, future-proof version.
 This saves time and lets me adapt designs based on real-world feedback.